DISCOVER the Joy of Music at OUR Award Winning MUSIC School

 Ariel Kelly

-PRESCHOOL MUSIC, SINGING AND GUITAR
+HOD PRESCHOOL MUSIC, SINGING AND GUITAR

-Ariel is a singer/songwriter from Auckland.
-Having sung and played guitar from a young age, she writes and performs originals under arielwose.
+Ariel is a singer/songwriter from Tāmaki Makaurau.
+Having sung and played guitar from a young age, she now releases and performs original songs under the artist name arielwose.

 -